Yangjiang Guangdong, China Travel Guide

 Industrial and newer residential areas, less tourist infrastructure.

-Western coastal area, fresh seafood, quieter, less developed beaches.
+Western coastal area, fresh seafood, quieter, not as developed beaches.

 All areas generally safe.
 Standard precautions against petty crime in crowded areas.